-With weather warming up, it’s time to shake off the cabin fever and put that extra stored-up energy toward preparing your home for the spring and summer seasons.
+With the weather warming up, it’s time to shake off the cabin fever and put that extra stored-up energy toward preparing your home for the spring and summer seasons.
 Regular maintenance is key to preventing and responding to regular wear and tear that happens with age, use, and weather elements.
 And getting started early means more lazy summer days to spend relaxing.
 So let’s get started!

 Outside Spring To-Do List